End of World War II in Asia: Atomic bombings of Hiroshima and Nagasaki

 On August 6, 1945, a gun-type nuclear bomb, Little Boy, was dropped on Hiroshima from a special B-29 Superfortress named Enola Gay, flown by Col. Paul Tibbets.
 It was the first use of atomic weapons in combat.
 70,000 were killed instantly; 30,000 more would die by the end of the year.
 Hiroshima was chosen as the target to demonstrate the destructiveness of the bomb.

 After the bombing of Hiroshima, Harry Truman said that "We have spent two billion dollars on the greatest scientific gamble in history—and won."
 Japan still continued the war, though, despite some officials' attempts to make peace through the Soviets.

-On August 9, 1945, a second, and more powerful plutonium implosion atomic bomb, Fat Man, was dropped on Nagasaki from a different Silverplate B-29 named Bockscar, flown by Major General Charles Sweeney.
+On August 9, 1945, a second and more powerful plutonium implosion atomic bomb, Fat Man, was dropped on Nagasaki from a different Silverplate B-29 named Bockscar, flown by Major General Charles Sweeney.
 The original target was Kokura, but thick clouds covered the city, so the plane was flown to the secondary target, Nagasaki, instead.
 It killed 40,000 instantly, and another 30,000 would die by the end of the year.

 The atomic bombings were one possible reason why Emperor Hirohito decided to surrender to the Allies.

 Soviet war against Japan

-On August 8, 1945, the Soviet Union declared war on Japan, breaking the Soviet–Japanese Neutrality Pact This dashed any hopes of peace negotiated through the Soviet Union and was a big factor in the surrender of Japan The next day after, Soviet armies invaded Manchuria, attacking from all sides, except the south.
+On August 8, 1945, the Soviet Union declared war on Japan, breaking the Soviet–Japanese Neutrality Pact.
+This dashed any hopes of peace negotiated through the Soviet Union and was a major factor in the surrender of Japan.
+The next day, Soviet armies invaded Manchuria, attacking from all sides except the south.
 On August 10, 1945, Soviet forces invaded Karafuto Prefecture.
 Following the declaration, Japan was at war with almost all non-neutral nations.

 Korea

-On August 11, 1945, with the drafting of General Order No. 1, the 38th Parallel was set as the delineation between the Soviet and US occupation zones in Korea, with Japanese forces north the parallel surrendering to the Soviets, and south of it surrendering to the Americans.
+On August 11, 1945, with the drafting of General Order No. 1, the 38th Parallel was set as the delineation between the Soviet and US occupation zones in Korea, with Japanese forces north of the parallel surrendering to the Soviets, and those to the south surrendering to the Americans.